jeffqchen/gscartsw2VGA/README.md

 <img src="./Pics/02.jpg" width="400px" />
 <img src="./Pics/03.jpg" width="400px" />

-This adapter converts the SCART ports on the gscartsw into D-Sub HD15 ports that accepts RGBS video signal as awell as stereo audio.
-This is a link among my series of VGA dongles to deal with various consoles and video switches using the RGBS video signal.
+This adapter converts the SCART ports on the gscartsw into D-Sub HD15 ports that accepts RGBS video signal as well as stereo audio.
+This is a link among my [series of VGA dongles](https://github.com/jeffqchen/Console-VGA-Dongle-Series) to deal with various consoles and video switches using the RGBS video signal.

 The adapter consists of, as simple as, a D-Sub HD15 port, a piece of PCB, a SCART male plug, and 3D printed shells.